wootar/RobloxParser/README.md

 - Extract the zip file to the Roblox directory
 - Go to roblox and play a game and pray it works

+# How to update with the premade package
+- Download the premade package from https://github.com/wooter6928196219911/RobloxParser/releases
+- Extract the premade package to the Roblox directory
+- Re run install.reg
+- Find a game on roblox and pray it works

 # How to install without the premade package
 - First we need unzip so download it from http://gnuwin32.sourceforge.net/packages/unzip.htm
 - Then download lua for windows from http://luabinaries.sourceforge.net/